MuellerMarvin/Earth-Plugin-Static-Maps-API/README.md

-# Earth Plugin Static API
+# Earth Plugin Static Maps API

 This is a future service in the Earth Plugin architecture.